ndhoule/invoker/README.md

 # invoker [![Circle CI][circleci-badge]][circleci-link]

-Creates a function that invokes a named method.
+Creates a function that invokes a given method.

 ## Installation